okeshawarz/prospectus/draft.md

 # Introduction

-## Regional Inequality in the United States
+## Regional Inequality and Divergence in the United States

 ## Motivation